mkner/visual-odometry/README.md

 ##

-This project is partially derived from a project in the University Of Tornoto course "Visual Perception for Self-Driving Cars"
+Project is partially derived from the University Of Tornoto course "Visual Perception for Self-Driving Cars"